Pinsent Masons

 Masons was without a doubt the pre-eminent construction firm in the country, whose clients included pretty much everyone who knows how to hold a shovel.
 And now, as Pinsent Masons, the firm's construction lawyers still represent some of the biggest players in the country, the likes of Balfour Beatty and Bovis Lend Lease, and is involved in several large Chinese-funded projects (PM was one of the first UK firms to open an office in China).
 Energy counts the likes of Ofgem and Scottish Power as clients, and Financial Services acts for all four of the main clearing banks.

-In the RollOnFriday Best Law Firms to Work At 2022 the firm placed a middling 42 out of 61 firms.
-Staff were reasonably happy with the firm's culture, work/life balance and management.
+In the RollOnFriday Best Law Firms to Work At Survey staff were reasonably happy with the firm's culture, work/life balance and management.
 But salary satisfaction and career development dragged the firm's overall score down.

 Salary